Haagerup property and group-invariant percolation: Applications to Concrete Examples of Haagerup Groups

 The following observations are due to \cite[Section 3]{CMV04} building on work of Robertson \cite{R98}, see also \cite[Example 3.7]{CDH10} for the notation we adopt here.
 Let $\H^n$ be real $n$-dimensional hyperbolic space and let $\Isom(\H^n)$ be its isometry group.
 Let $\skriw_{\H^n}$ denote the set of all closed or open geometric half-spaces in $\H^n$ with boundary an isometric copy of $\H^{n-1}$.
 Each half-space defines a wall by partitioning the space into the half-space itself and its complement.
 The group $\Isom(\H^n)$ is unimodular, acts transitively on $\skriw_{\H^n}$ and the stabilizer of a given wall is unimodular.
 Thus $\skriw_{\H^n}$ carries a non-zero $\Isom(\H^n)$-invariant Borel measure $\mu_{\H^n}$.
 Note that the set $\skriw_{\H^n}(z,w)$ of walls separating two points $z,w\in\H^n$ is relatively compact, which implies $\mu_{\H^n}(\skriw_{\H^n}(z,w))<\infty$.
 Hence the $4$-tuple $(\H^n,\skriw_{\H^n},\skrib(\skriw_{\H^n}),\mu_{\H^n})$ defines a space with measured walls.
 By Crofton's formula \cite[Proposition 2.1]{R98}, there exists a constant $\lambda>0$ such that, for every $z,w\in\H^n$,

 where $d(z,w)$ denotes the hyperbolic distance.

-\begin{remark} It is much more difficult to define a structure of space with measured walls on $n$-dimensional complex hyperbolic space $\H^n_{\C}$ such that it is invariant under the action of the corresponding isometry group; the difficulties are described e.g.\ in \cite{R98}.
-The fact that this is possible is a result of Chatterji, Drutu and Haglund \cite[Corollary 6.28]{CDH10}: In fact, $\H^n_{\C}$ may be equipped with an invariant structure of space with measured walls such that the corresponding wall distance is the square-root of the hyperbolic distance and such that all walls are convex with respect to the wall distance. \end{remark}

-\begin{example} From the above considerations, we obtain many examples of groups which satisfy property (ii) in Theorem \ref{theorem-ExponentialDecay}, namely that the Haagerup property is witnessed by two-point functions of invariant percolations with exponential decay.
-More precisely, this is true for every finitely generated group $\Gamma$ which has an isometric action on $\H^n$ such that for some $z_0\in\H^n$ we have $d(z_0,gz_0)\geq c|g|$ for all $g\in\Gamma$.
-Particular examples are provided by discrete subgroups of $\Isom(\H^n)$ which act co-compactly (by the Milnor-Schwarz Lemma, see e.g.\ \cite[Theorem 1.18]{R03}). \end{example}

-\subsection{Hyperplane percolation.}
+\subsubsection{\bf Hyperplane Percolation.}

-We now focus on the hyperbolic plane $\H^2$.
-Suppose that $\skrig$ is a graph embedded in $\H^2$ such that the automorphisms of $\skrig$ extend to isometries of $\H^2$.
-Let $\eta$ be a Poisson process on $\skriw_{\H^2}$ with intensity measure $\gamma \mu_{\H^2}$ for some $\gamma>0$.
-Define a bond percolation on $\skrig$ as in Lemma \ref{lemma-GeneralConstruction}, i.e.\ for every half-space contained in $\eta$, delete all edges which intersect its boundary.
+We now suppose that $\skrig$ is either a graph embedded in the hyperbolic plane $\H^2$ such that the automorphisms of $\skrig$ extend to isometries of $\H^2$ or that $\skrig$ is the Cayley graph of a discrete co-compact subgroup $\Gamma$ of isometries of $\mathbb H^n$.
+Let $\eta$ be a Poisson process on $\skriw_{\H^n}$ with intensity measure $\gamma \mu_{\H^n}$ for some $\gamma>0$.
+Define a bond percolation on $\skrig$ as in Theorem \ref{theorem-GeneralConstruction}, i.e.\ for every half-space contained in $\eta$, delete all edges whose endpoints are separated by the boundary of this halfspace.
 We refer to this bond percolation as the {\em hyperplane percolation} on $\skrig$ induced by $\eta$.
-Note that $\Isom(\H^2)$-invariance of $\eta$ implies $\Aut(\skrig)$-invariance of the corresponding hyperplane percolation.
+Note that $\Isom(\H^n)$-invariance of $\eta$ implies $\Aut(\skrig)$-invariance of the corresponding hyperplane percolation in the first case and $\Gamma$-invariance in the second case.